 Frequently Asked Questions

 We guarantee your employer will accept our provider card.
 To date, we have a 98.7% acceptance rate.
 The ACLS Medical Training course materials and examination is physician created, based off the latest AHA guidelines, and accredited for AMA PRA Category 1 Credits™.
-While unlikely, if your provider card is not accepted by your institution or facility, simply email us through the Contact Us page anytime within 60 days of purchase for a prompt and courteous refund of your entire course fee.
+While unlikely, if your provider card is not accepted by your employer, simply email us through the Contact Us page anytime within 60 days of purchase for a prompt and courteous refund of your entire course fee.

 Under “Provision of Care, Treatment, and Services,” the Joint Commission (JCAHO) requires the following for resuscitation services:

 Standard PC.9.30 Resuscitation services are available throughout the hospital.

 - Policies, procedures, processes, or protocols govern the provision of resuscitation services.

 - Equipment is appropriate to the patient population (for example, adult, pediatric).